Apple Student Discount 2026: Eligibility Rules, Gift Card Secrets & Refurbished Tricks

 Phase 2: How to Verify Your Status (The UNiDAYS Gate)

-In 2026, you must verify your student status via UNiDAYS to unlock education pricing.
+In 2026, you must verify your student status via UNiDAYS to unlock education pricing online.

 In the past, you could just click “Education Store” and buy without proof.
 Those days are gone.
 In 2026, Apple uses a third-party service called UNiDAYS to verify your identity before you can even see the prices.